Skip to main content

 Code Breakdown:

-2. case '...': Each case corresponds to a possible value of the status prop.
+2. case '...' — Each case corresponds to a possible value of the status prop

 This pattern is far more readable and scalable than a series of nested ternaries.
+It becomes especially valuable when you have 4+ states.

-🛠️ Section 3: Creating a Multi-UI Component
+Creating a Multi-State Controller Component

-Let's imagine a DataDisplay component that handles loading, success, and error states.
+Let us imagine a DataDisplay component that handles loading, success, and error states.

 import React from 'react';